 Is Easter a Pagan Holiday?
-Part One
+The Origins and History of Easter Traditions

 The feast of LORD's resurrection, commonly known by the name "Easter," is one of the most ancient observances in Christianity.
 Most Christians today keep this traditional Sunday holiday as a special day unto the LORD.
 However, in recent years, there has been an increasing trend among evangelicals to shun Easter as allegedly being derived from a pagan source.